architects-land/difficulty-death-scaler/docs/difficulty/player.md

 **12 deaths**
 Decrease movement speed by 20% (is like a slowness 2 effect).
-Limit waypoint transmit range to 100.
+Limit waypoint transmit range to 1000.

 ## No returns steps

 **15 deaths**
 Remove another heart (five removed).
-Limit waypoint transmit range to 50.